GettEngineering/effe/docs/docs/index.md

 ## Motivation

-The Effe helps us write based process flows at Gett with the following features:
+The Effe helps us to write process flows at Gett with the following features:

 - Provide visibility and traceability into these process flows
 - Errors are wrapped automatically